-The Airways button opens the LWA Map Airways dialog which can be used to search for all Airways that have Navigation Points within the specified distance from the station (default 50nm).
+The Airways button is accessible from an Aerodrome or Met Station Monitor dialog.
+The button option opens the LWA Map Airways dialog which can be used to search for all Airways that have Navigation Points within the specified distance from the station (default 50nm).